Yang Yiqing: Under the Zhengde Emperor

-In 1516, Yang utilized the floods and celestial events to denounce the Emperor's favored individuals, but due to Zhang's loss of favor with the Emperor, Yang's support among the Emperor's entourage was weakened.
+In 1516, invoking an extraordinary astronomical phenomenon and a flood as portents, Yang denounced the Emperor's favored individuals, but Zhang's loss of favor with the Emperor weakened Yang's support among the Emperor's entourage.
 This led to the commanders of the Imperial Guard, Jiang Bin and Qian Ning, taking offense to the criticism and subsequently having Yang dismissed in September 1516.
 Yang then returned to his hometown of Dantu.
-In September 1520, he had the opportunity to meet with the Zheng Emperor once again as the Emperor was traveling from Nanjing back to Beijing via Dantu.
+He did not meet the Zhengde Emperor again until September 1520, three years later.
+At the time, the Emperor was traveling through Dantu from Nanjing back to Beijing and stopped at Yang's residence for two days.
+Yang received the Emperor with great ceremony and, among other gifts, presented him with his own copies of the Song dynasty encyclopedia Cefu Yuangui and the Yuan dynasty encyclopedia Wenxian Tongkao.